-Secretary Armitage, I've served on the, as you know, on this committee and on the Subcommittee on African Affairs for almost 12 years.
-One name that keeps coming up and is very familiar is the name of Victor Bout, because he appears at the center of an illicit arms trafficking network that has fuelled devastating conflicts in Angola, Sierra Leone, Liberia and elsewhere.

-ls Victor Bout or any firm associated with Victor Bout providing air freight services for coalition forces in Iraq, as the Financial Times alleged in an article published yesterday?

-Has the United States opposed including Bout on an asset-freeze list being compiled by the U.N., which targets individuals who are involved with the criminal regime of former Liberian President Charles Taylor?
+Secretary Armitage, I've served on the -- as you know, on this committee and on the Subcommittee on Africa -- African Affairs for almost 12 years.
+One name that keeps coming up and is very familiar is the name of Victor Bout because he appears at the center of illicit arms trafficking network that has fueled devastating conflicts in Angola, Sierra Leone, Liberia and elsewhere.
+Is Victor Bout or any firm associated with Victor Bout providing air freight services for coalition forces in Iraq, as the Financial Times alleged in an article published yesterday?
+Has the United States opposed including Bout on an asset freeze being compiled by the U.N., which targets individuals who were involved with the criminal regime of former Liberian President Charles Taylor?
 And if so, why?

-As you, I have seen the name Victor Bout.
-I believe he's a Ukrainian arms merchant, or merchant of death.
-I certainly hope what you suggest is not true.
-And as far as I'm concerned, he ought to be on any asset-freeze list and anything else you can do to him.
+MR. ARMITAGE: As you -- I have seen the name Victor Bout.
+I believe he's a Ukrainian arms merchant or merchant of death.
+I certainly hope what you suggest is not true, and as far as I'm concerned he ought to be on any asset freeze list and anything else you can do to him.

-So would you follow up with me on any awareness of that that might be available to the State Department?
+SEN. FEINGOLD: So would you follow up with me on any awareness of that that might be available to the State Department?

-Of course.
+MR. ARMITAGE: Of course.

-Secretary Wolfowitz, do you know anything about the question I just asked with regard to Mr. Bout?
+SEN. FEINGOLD: Mr. Secretary Wolfowitz, do you know anything about the question I just asked with regard to Mr. Bout?
 Has he been involved with providing air freight services for coalition forces in Iraq?

-I don't know more than what you and Secretary Armitage know, but I share your concern about it and I will work with Secretary Armitage to look into it to try to fix the problem if there is one.
+MR. WOLFOWITZ: I don't know more than what you and Secretary Armitage know, but I share your concern about it and I will work with Secretary Armitage to look into it, try to fix the problem if there is one.